its-nmt05/JS-intro-tutorial/11_classes_and_oop/oop_notes.md

 ## Why use OOP

-Without OOP, the code used to become very messy and difficult to maintain(spaghetti code) without ant reusable components.
+Without OOP, the code used to become very messy and difficult to maintain(spaghetti code) without any reusable components.

 ## Parts of OOP